rigetti/pyquil/README.md

 [![conda-forge][conda-forge-badge]][conda-forge-badge]
 [![conda-rigetti][conda-rigetti-badge]][conda-rigetti-repo]

-PyQuil can be installed using `conda`, `pip`, or directly from source.

-To install pyQuil from PyPI (via `pip`), do the following:
+PyQuil can be installed using `conda`, `pip`, or from source.
+To install it from PyPI (via `pip`), do the following:

 ```bash
 pip install pyquil
 ```

-To install pyQuil from source, do the following from within the repository after cloning it:
+To instead install pyQuil from source, do the following from within the repository after cloning it:

 ```bash
 pip install -e .